woodworm83/EventSourcingDotNet/README.md

 Event property encryption requires an implementation of an `IEncryptionKeyStore` to store the encryption keys and a `ICryptoProvider` to provide a symmetric encryption.
 By default, the built-in crypto provider `AesCryptoProvider` is used to encrypt the values using AES algorithm and PKCS7 padding.

-In the current version there is no built-in encryption key store implementation.

 To encrypt a property in an event, it can be marked with an `EncryptAttribute`.

     public sealed record MyEvent(